rossyndicate/yojoa-rs-secchi/README.md

 -   Muñoz Sabater, J., (2019): ERA5-Land daily averaged data from 1981 to present.
 Copernicus Climate Change Service (C3S) Climate Data Store (CDS).
 (2023-03-30).

 -   Messager, M.L., Lehner, B., Grill, G., Nedeva, I., Schmitt, O. (2016).
 Estimating the volume and age of water stored in global lakes using a geo-statistical approach.
 Nature Communications, 7: 13603. <https://doi.org/10.1038/ncomms13603>

+# Overaching workflow

+If you are reproducing this analysis from start to finish from scratch, the general workflow is:

+1) run the scripts in the `GEE_scripts` folder in the Google Earth Engine's UI to acquire the ERA5 data and to calculate the Chebyshev centers of the lake polygons for Guatemala, Honduras, and El Salvador
+2) acquire the Landsat stack data from GEE for specific points -- this is the `landsat_c2/literateCode` and `landsat_c2/forHandoffs` subdirectories.
+You only need to run the `.Rmd` scripts in these subdirectories, and they can be run in any order.
+3) Run the scripts in the `programs` subdirectory in the numbered order of the scripts.

+Much of the code in this repository was adapted from the repo [ROSSyndicate/ROSS_RS_mini_tools](https://github.com/rossyndicate/ROSS_RS_mini_tools) - and has been focused for the purposes of this project.
+You may wish to start at the ROSS_RS_mini_tools repo if you are adapting this code base for a different location/purpose.

 # Folders